thatprietodev/prietodev-blog/README.md

 # prietodev • blog oficial

-This is a project on how we can automate a blog totally free using a Node command:
+e This is a project that you can automate a blog using the Astro Build framework with one command.
+Use the command below in the terminal:

 ```sh
 very soon to npm, npx & bun